Tight Robustness Certificates and Wasserstein Distributional Attacks for Deep Neural Networks: Preliminaries

-\paragraph{Wasserstein Distributionally Robust Optimization (WDRO)} Robustness guarantees and certificates aim to make model predictions trustworthy under adversarial manipulation \citep{wong2018provable,cohen2019certified,salman2019provably}.
-Empirical risk minimization model $\inf_{\theta}\mathbb{E}_{\mathbb{P}_N}[\ell(Z;\theta)]$ optimizes average performance on the observed data but offers no protection against worst-case shifts nearby.
-Distributionally robust optimization (DRO) addresses this by choosing parameters that perform well against all distributions within a prescribed neighborhood: \(\inf_{\theta} \sup_{\mathbb{P}\in\mathcal{P}} \mathbb{E}_{\mathbb{P}}[\ell(Z;\theta)]. \) Here, the worst-case loss is taken over all admissible distributions \(\mathbb{P}\in\mathcal{P}\).
-The ambiguity (or uncertainty) set \(\mathcal{P}\) is often constructed by collecting all distributions \(\mathbb{P}\) that are similar to the empirical distribution \(\mathbb{P}_N\).
+\paragraph{WDRO.} Robustness certificates aim to make model predictions trustworthy under adversarial manipulation \citep{wong2018provable,cohen2019certified,salman2019provably}.
+The empirical risk minimization model $\inf_{\theta}\mathbb{E}_{\mathbb{P}_N}[\ell(Z;\theta)]$ optimizes average performance on the observed data but offers no protection against worst-case shifts nearby.
+Distributionally robust optimization (DRO) addresses this by choosing parameters that perform well against all distributions within a prescribed neighbourhood: $\inf_{\theta} \sup_{\mathbb{P}\in\mathcal{P}} \mathbb{E}_{\mathbb{P}}[\ell(Z;\theta)].$ Here, the worst-case loss is taken over all admissible distributions $\mathbb{P}\in\mathcal{P}$.
+The ambiguity (or uncertainty) set $\mathcal{P}$ is often constructed by collecting all distributions $\mathbb{P}$ that are similar to the empirical distribution $\mathbb{P}_N$.